What is Common Table Expressions (CTE) in SQL?

 1. Differences in usage and storage

-CTEs are temporary result sets, used for readability and maintainability, existing only for the scope of a single query.
-They are not stored in the database.
+The Common Table Expressions are temporary result sets that exist only for the scope of a single query and are not stored in the database.
+They are used for readability and maintainability.

-Temp tables are physical tables stored temporarily in the database, allowing indexing, modification, and access across multiple queries within the same session.
+Temp tables are physical tables stored temporarily in the database.
+They allow indexing, modification, and access across multiple queries within the same session.

 2. Scenarios for choosing one over the other

-• Use CTEs for single-query scenarios where readability and maintainability are crucial, and there’s no need to persist data beyond the query’s scope.
+• Use CTEs for single-query scenarios where readability and maintainability are crucial, and data need not be persistent beyond the query’s scope.

 • Use temp tables when you need to store intermediate results for multiple queries, require indexing for better performance, or need to modify data within the table during the session.

-• Using CTE makes the SQL code readable, increasing the code’s efficiency.
+• Using CTE SQL makes the SQL code readable, increasing the code’s efficiency.

-• CTE makes the analysis easy for analysts.
+• CTE SQL makes the analysis easy for analysts.

-• Debugging which is one of the important parts of the queries, becomes easier due to CTE.
+• Debugging, one of the important parts of the queries, becomes easier due to CTE.

 If you are giving an interview for any analyst position or data scientist, the interviewer checks the knowledge of SQL.
-That time CTE plays a vital role in showcasing your knowledge and let the interviewer you your problem-solving skills and capabilities with greater complexity.
+That time, CTE plays a vital role in showcasing your knowledge and letting the interviewer see your problem-solving skills and capabilities with greater complexity.

 I hope this article about Common Table Expressions finds you insightful and helps you in your knowledgeable data journey with SQL.
-Hopefully, your knowledge of the amount of salt in the food has increased!
+Hopefully, your knowledge of salt in the food has increased!
+Also, you will get a proper information about the cte in SQL server.

 The media shown in this article is not owned by Analytics Vidhya and is used at the Author’s discretion.